kennethormandy/font-feature-fibbing/README.md

 # Font Feature Fibbing

-Hey, do you support the `font-feature-settings` in CSS?
+Hey, do you support the `font-feature-settings` CSS property?
 Safari, look—I know you’re lying!

 This module is (somewhat intentionally) simple—you will find out whether or not `font-feature-settings` is supported, but not _what_ `font-feature-settings` specifically.
 It’s primarily concerned with seeing through Safari tendency to twisting the truth on the former subject.